Silverplate vs. Sterling Silver? What's the Difference?

 • Fine Silver contains no alloy and is 99.99% silver.

-Sterling silver pickle fork with ornate scroll detail front and backside with sterling marking.
+Sterling silver pickle fork showing ornate scroll detail on front and back with sterling hallmark stamp - Laughing Frog Studio

 Sterling silver flatware contains 92.5% silver and 7.5% copper.